 If you are looking to try your first rafting trip or if you are a rafting pro, then you can't go wrong with the Upper Chili Bar to Lotus section of the South Fork American!

-Trip meets at River Park resort at 9:00AM
+Trip meets at Chili Bar Park at 10:00AM

 This trip meets and checks in at the Chili Bar Put In located at:

 Take the Highway 49 north exit in Placerville ,CA. In about 1 mile take a right onto highway 193 and descend down to Chili Bar Park which is just over the South Fork American River bridge on your left.
 Please be careful driving down the steep grade to Chili Bar.

 - When is the best time of the year to raft the South Fork American River?

 California has rafting nearly year round, but the most popular time to go is April through July for high water and maximum excitement.
 The early season, April-May, has great whitewater, while July-October still has plenty of action due to dam-released water.